raoul2000/yii2-workflow-view/README.md

 to the require section of your `composer.json` file.

-**Note that this widget requires yii2-workflow**

 ## Usage

 To display a workflow with the widget, you must have ... a workflow to display !
 Once you have it, just assign it to the `workflow` parameter.

-In the example below we are assuming that the `Post` model is attached to a *SimpleWorkflowBehavior* and correctly initialized.
+In the example below we are assuming that the `Post` model is attached to a `SimpleWorkflowBehavior` and correctly initialized.

 ```php